 $360,000 – $250,000 = $110,000

 Now, you still need to make sure that $110,000 doesn’t exceed 65% of your home’s value.
 To be sure, simply divide the HELOC amount by the value of your home:

 $110,000 / $450,000 = 24%

-The BMO Homeowner ReadiLine is a mortgage product that can help you access the money you need to make an investment, buy a second car or even purchase a second property.
-A HELOC can also be used to pay off any high interest debts you may have, include a car loan or any credit card debt.
-Before deciding to leverage your home, you should speak with an experienced mortgage broker and come up with an option that will work best with your financial situation.
+The BMO Homeowner ReadiLine is a mortgage product that can help you access the money you need to make an investment, buy a second car, or even purchase a second property.
+A HELOC can also be used to pay off any high-interest debts you may have, including a car loan or any credit card debt.
+Before deciding to leverage your home, you should speak with a mortgage broker and come up with an option that will work best with your financial situation.